xbgmsharp/postgsail/README.md

 - Notification via email or PushOver, Telegram

 ### Cloud
+If you prefer not to install or administer your instance of PostgSail, hosted versions of PostgSail are available in the cloud of your choice.

 The cloud advantage.

 Hosted and fully–managed options for PostgSail, designed for all your deployment and business needs.
 Register and try for free at https://iot.openplotter.cloud/.

+## Using PostgSail
 ### pre-deploy configuration

 To get these running, copy `.env.example` and rename to `.env` then set the value accordinly.